DPDK/dpdk/doc/guides/nics/enic.rst

 Refer to the document :ref:`compiling and testing a PMD for a NIC
 <pmd_build_and_test>` for details.

-By default the ENIC PMD library will be built into the DPDK library.

 For configuring and using UIO and VFIO frameworks, please refer to the documentation that comes with DPDK suite.